Preparing tool...

 The plumbing.
 Tags, IDs, protocols — the invisible infrastructure.

-Before you can analyze anything, data has to actually reach GA4.
+Before you can analyse anything, data has to actually reach GA4.
 These are the mechanisms that carry every pageview, click, and purchase from your website to Google's servers.
 Break any of these, and your reports go dark.

 A unique, randomly generated string assigned to a specific browser and device combination, used by GA4 to anonymously identify returning users.